krysp-io/node-red-contrib-cloud-scheduler/README.md

 ## Pre-requisites

-The Node-RED Scheduler node requires Node-RED to be installed.
+1 The Node-RED Scheduler node requires Node-RED to be installed.
+2. The Node-RED should be accessible from internet.

 ## Quickstart